-Your creative agency needs a home.
-A place where your teams will work, build their designs, and grow.
-A physical space is still an indispensable part of a business.
+Your creative agency needs a home—a place where your teams will work, build their designs, and grow.
+Physical spaces are still indispensable parts of businesses.
 Having headquarters can help your team collaborate better, impress clients when visiting, and show that you are a legitimate business entity.
 Your team’s abilities are the most important aspect of your agency.
 However, your studio’s aesthetics and its modern workspace will influence positively any prospective clients.

 Embrace the norm of remote working

-Not being a remote company does not mean that you cannot have business associates or employees sometimes working remotely.
+Not being a remote company does not mean that you cannot have business associates or employees that practice telecommuting.
 If you have set up a communication app, a time tracking software, and a project management tool, then you have nothing to worry about.
 Online meetings, the process of decision-making, and feedback exchange can still take place without a problem.

 Determine which positions you have to fill

-Depending on the capital you have available at the beginning, you will be able to hire the right people to assign responsibilities and duties you cannot fulfill.
+Depending on the capital you have available initially, you will be able to hire the right people to assign responsibilities and duties you cannot fulfill.
 For example, a creative agency needs a CTO who will be the technological leader.
 You should also consider finding a partner to share the load of running the business.
-Naturally, you will also hire (full or part-time) designers, marketers, developers that will work on the agency’s projects, each offering their expertise.
+Naturally, you will also hire (full or part-time) designers, marketers, and developers that will work on the agency’s projects, each offering their expertise.

-If your business connections do not guarantee you a stable clientele, then you should also think about hiring 1-2 salespeople for lead generation.
+If your business connections do not guarantee you a stable clientele, then you should also think about hiring 1 to 2 salespeople for lead generation.
 A business is never complete without financial and legal organization.
 Thus, you need an accountant and a business lawyer, but you can always outsource these services and save some money.

 Implement and organize working processes